noahehall/theBookOfNoah/business/video-game-writing-and-design.md

 # Story telling
+  - primarily exists to give meaning to gameplay
+    - the objective is to create context for the game
+    - you want to get the player up and running as quickly as possible
   - when you are creating content for an interactive medium, there are expectations on the part of your audience
     - to be engaged
     - to be in control